Icona Pop: 2014-present

 Icona Pop at The Prismatic World Tour, May 2014.

 On 23 June 2014, the duo released a new single called "Get Lost" which gained less international attention.
 In the same period, the duo also performed as the opening act for Katy Perry and Miley Cyrus tours.
 They also collaborated with Tiesto for the song "Let's Go" and with Cobra Starship for the single "Never Been in Love" which became a successful hit in Italy.

 On 26 May 2015, the duo released the single "Emergency", a collaboration with Erik Hassle.
 The song peaked a few weeks later on the Billboard Dance Chart, making their second single to top that chart after All Night.
 The song was also featured in the video game FIFA 16.
 In July, the EP Emergency was released.
 It includes the critically acclaimed First Time and the smash-hit Clap Snap.

 The duo was announced as an opening act for the North American leg of One Direction's "On the Road Again" tour in 2015.
 Also in 2015, their song "We Got The World" was featured in the movie Pitch Perfect 2.
 On 23 February 2016, Icona Pop performed a new single, "Someone Who Can Dance" at the Grammis in Stockholm.

 On 20 October 2016, the duo released their single "Brightside".
 On 16 June 2017, Icona Pop released a new single "GIRLS GIRLS", co-written by Tove Lo.
 In October 2017, they released a song with Australian duo Peking Duk called "Let You Down".
 In late December 2017, the duo released an EP called "Så mycket bättre 2017 – Tolkningarna" including 7 covered songs.
 In early March 2018, the duo collaborated with Avon on a music video called "All My Girls".
 In late April 2018, the duo was featured on a song called "Faded Away" by Sweater Beats.
 In late May 2018, Icona Pop said on their social media that they were currently working on their third studio album.
 In June 2019 the duo performed at St. Louis Pridefest.
 Icona Pop released a song with R3hab called "This Is How We Party" on 8 February 2019.
 On 26 July 2019, the duo returned with the first single from their upcoming third studio album – "Next Mistake".
 The duo have signed to Ultra Music as of 2019.

+Icona Pop released their third studio album Club Romantech in September 2023 through Swedish independent record label TEN Music Group and Ultra.
+The album marks the duo's first studio release in ten years.